chancehl/j-archive-crawler/README.md

 # j-archive-crawler

+**In April 2023 the maintainers of j-archive pushed a CR to no longer embed the correct responses into the HTML body.
+Now they have a mouseover effect which reads the correct answer from some internal cache.
+Meaning, as of right now, this tool is not functional.
+This repository will have to be updated sometime down the road to account for that.
+In the meantime, 7000+ episodes worth of questions are available for download [here](https://github.com/chancehl/JeopardyQuestions).**

 This tool crawls [j-archive](https://j-archive.com/) to generate Jeopardy question in JSON format.

-# Usage
+## Usage

 Fetch questions for the latest Jeopardy episode